Chapter 1

 You have probably heard of the 80/20 principle.
 In most areas of life, 20% of the work produces 80% of the results.
 Solo practice is no different.

 Some of these drills take 60 seconds.
 Some take five minutes.
 None of them require a partner, a field, or good weather.
 All of them will make you better.
+What you do with a disc when you are alone echoes on the playing field during game time.
+Choreograph your own regular routine of disc building skills amongst and through your life, just work it in as best you can.

-The Private Practice Advantage
+The Private Practice Ambidextrous Advantage

 Solo practice removes that pressure entirely.

 ★ Pro Tip: Harper Garvey, handler for the New York Empire, says confidence comes from repetitions.
 Not from reading about throwing.
 Not from watching videos.
 From throwing.
 Hundreds and hundreds of times.
-Solo practice is where those reps happen, on your schedule, at your pace, without any pressure at all.

 Gravity Is Your First Throwing Partner

-One of the most powerful ideas in this book is simple: when you practice alone, gravity returns every throw.
+One of the most powerful ideas in this book is simple: when you practice alone, gravity returns every throw!

 What This Book Will Give You